The Lord has used some unusual texts in my life to help me begin to overcome the fear of men.

-One of those texts is Isaiah 51:12 where God says, “I, I am he that comforts you; who are you that you are afraid of man who dies, of the son of man who is made like grass?”
+One of those texts is Isaiah 51:12 where God says, “I, I am he who comforts you; who are you that you are afraid of man who dies, of the son of man who is made like grass?”
 Doesn’t that strike you as strange when he says, “Who are you that you are afraid?”
 The meaning is that God regards fear of men as a manifestation of pride.
-When we say “Who do you think you are, barging in here like that,” we mean, “You are presumptuous and arrogant to barge in here.”
-So when God says, “Who are you that you fear mere men,” he means,“You are presumptuous and arrogant to be afraid of men.”
+When we say, “Who do you think you are, barging in here like that?” we mean, “You are presumptuous and arrogant to barge in here.”
+So when God says, “Who are you that you fear mere men?” he means,“You are presumptuous and arrogant to be afraid of men.”

 Now I had never thought of my being afraid to witness, or my being afraid to risk some kind of embarrassment, as a sign of pride.
 It felt like a weakness, and who is proud of weaknesses?
 But now this text has helped me see my fears in a new light.

 Fear of men really is a mark of pride.
 It is presumptuous.
 It presumes to take over a responsibility for our comfort which God has said he wants to handle.
-Fear gets up on the throne and shouts: “Don’t do that; you will get egg on your face.
+Fear gets up on the throne and shouts, “Don’t do that; you will get egg on your face.
 You’ll be humiliated.”
 So fear takes over the role of protector and guide and comforter.

 God promises to be our comforter and protector, but we deny the credibility of God’s word and allow fear to set the limits of our obedience.
-Every time we let fear hinder us in an opportunity to share the gospel we are proudly regarding our emotions as a more trustworthy portent of the future than the promises of God are.
-So it makes very good sense that God should say, “I, I am he that comforts you; who are you that you should be afraid of man who dies?”
+Every time we let fear hinder us in an opportunity to share the gospel, we are proudly regarding our emotions as a more trustworthy portent of the future than the promises of God are.
+So it makes very good sense that God should say, “I, I am he who comforts you; who are you that you should be afraid of man who dies?”

 This has helped me a great deal.
 It is not just a command: Fear not!
-It combines two powerful motives: 1) it stresses that God loves to help us in our scary times (“I am he that comforts you”), and 2) it stresses that God is very offended and indignant when we do not believe this promise.
+It combines two powerful motives: 1) it stresses that God loves to help us in our scary times (“I am he who comforts you”), and 2) it stresses that God is very offended and indignant when we do not believe this promise.